View other related sections in the catalog:

 4.0 Evaluation and Reporting

-When a faculty member suspects and has supporting evidence to substantiate that the behavior of a student or students fall(s) within one or both of the above sets of definitions, it is the faculty member’s responsibility to take the following steps:
+When a faculty member suspects a violation of the Academic Integrity Policy and is in possession of evidence to substantiate that violation (not excluding a statement of personal observation of the infraction by the faculty member or other SJSU personnel or students in the class), it is the faculty member’s responsibility to take the following steps:

 4.2 Communicate with the student concerning the alleged violation and arrange for a conference to present documentation.
 In this conference, the student should be advised of the allegation and be made aware of the supporting evidence and probable consequences.
 The student should be provided the opportunity to provide his/her perspective and respond to the allegation.
 Faculty members should make their best effort to meet with the student in person, but if that is not feasible, they can communicate in writing.
 The faculty member is expected to maintain in confidence notes and communications between the student and the faculty member except as they may be relevant in subsequent disciplinary proceedings or any subsequent legal actions.